dlaugh123/capstone/README.md

 ##### AI Usage Statement

-First draft of all code was written by author.
-Code was subsequently improved and refined via dialog with ChatGPT Canvas code editor.
+First draft of code was written by author.
+Code was subsequently improved and refined via dialog with ChatGPT Canvas/Codex code editor.

 Heaviest use of AI was in the Member Report Generator, to refine PDF formatting, and in the Score Prediction analysis, to employ techniques outside scope of course materials (e.g., LightGBM, CatBoost).